OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 =============================
 ## Version 1.0.0 - Updated July-10-2018

+**Important Information:** This guide has been created with Python 3.7.0, Powershell and Azure CLI installed on the machine.

 ## Content

 To be able to run this Demo, follow the instructions for the correct implementation of all the requeriments: